djstillme/valheim-mod-manager/README.md

 ### Adding Mods

-Adding mods is as easy as copying the URL for the modpage on the Thunderstore website and pasting it into the `mods.csv` file in the project directory, for example to add [Jotunn](https://thunderstore.io/c/valheim/p/ValheimModding/Jotunn/), [CreatureLevelAndLootControl](https://thunderstore.io/c/valheim/p/Smoothbrain/CreatureLevelAndLootControl/), and [PlantEverything](https://thunderstore.io/c/valheim/p/Smoothbrain/CreatureLevelAndLootControl/) your mods.csv will look like
+Adding mods is as easy as copying the URL for the modpage on the Thunderstore website and pasting it into the `mods.csv` file in the project directory, for example to add [Jotunn](https://thunderstore.io/c/valheim/p/ValheimModding/Jotunn/), [CreatureLevelAndLootControl](https://thunderstore.io/c/valheim/p/Smoothbrain/CreatureLevelAndLootControl/), and [PlantEverything](https://thunderstore.io/c/valheim/p/Smoothbrain/CreatureLevelAndLootControl/) your mods.csv will look like:
    ```
    https://thunderstore.io/c/valheim/p/ValheimModding/Jotunn/
    https://thunderstore.io/c/valheim/p/Smoothbrain/CreatureLevelAndLootControl/